Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 However, there are a couple of considerations you'll want to make before investing on AcreTrader.

-First, they're available only to accredited investors which does restrict the number of people who will be able to take advantage of its services.
+First, they're available only to accredited investors.
+This does restrict the number of people who will be able to take advantage of its services.
 Other crowdfunding platforms like Fundrise allow anyone to invest whether they are accredited or not.

 AcreTrader does mention that they intend to offer their services to non-accredited investors in the future with access to Regulation A+ investments.
 However, that is not yet available today.

-All in all, AcreTrader is a good system that still has a few hoops it will have to jump through in order to become truly great.
-If you are an accredited investor and would like to invest in farmland, then AcreTrade may be a great platform for you.
+All in all, AcreTrader is a good system that still has a little ways to go to become truly great.
+So, if you are an accredited investor and would like to invest in farmland, AcreTrade may be a great investment opportunity for you.